ChristianKaltenecker/Distance-Based_Data/README.md

 The input are the variability model and the raw performance measurements from the given case study.
 Generally, our approach consists of 3 stages:

-*I. Sampling*: SPL Conqueror provides different sampling strategies to select a few configurations from the set of all valid configurations.
+**I. Sampling**: SPL Conqueror provides different sampling strategies to select a few configurations from the set of all valid configurations.
 The sample set is used afterwards as input for the machine-learning technique.

-*II.
-Machine Learning*: Uses a set of configurations to derive a performance model for performance predictions.
+**II.
+Machine Learning**: Uses a set of configurations to derive a performance model for performance predictions.
 The error between the predictions and the real values is given by the error rate.

-*III.
-Scripts*: Because of the high amount of data, we provide scripts to process the whole data and to generate the table in the paper, we further provide scripts.
+**III.
+Aggregation (Python scripts)**: Because of the high amount of data, we provide scripts to process the whole data and to generate the table in the paper, we further provide scripts.

 ## Data